 DON’T WAIT UNTIL YOUR FLOORS ARE TOO FAR GONE.

 Wood floors should be professionally cleaned and coated every 1-2 years.
 Proper maintenance can extend the life of engineered floors significantly and can extend the time between refinishes on solid hardwoods.

 So what CAN you do to maintain your floors?
+Firstly contact an expert from www.octopusskirting.com.au, and learn about your floor.
+This will ensure that your floor is always shining.
 Below are some things you SHOULD DO to maintain your investment.

 SWEEP AND VACUUM ROUTINELY.

 Dry soil is like sandpaper on your flooring.
 Routine removal is required to slow the wear on the floor’s urethane coating.
 More sweeping and vacuuming means less wear.
 Even if the floors look ok, they should be routinely swept or vacuumed.
 The same goes for carpet.
 Modern robotic vacuums can be a real help with hardwood maintenance.
 If you have a significant amount of wood flooring, I would seriously consider a robotic vacuum.

 A simple neutral pH floor cleaner labeled for hardwood use should be used with a microfiber mop to maintain your floors between professional cleans.
 Always sweep first.
 We recommend and carry the Squeaky Floor Care System.
 Avoid anything that ADDS SHINE.
 The only “shine” should be the original floor sheen that is revealed by effective removal of dulling soils.
 Squeaky will never have to be stripped.
 We use Squeaky as a part of our professional floor cleaning process prior to applying a urethane coating.
 If you need more help, check out this hotel cleaner and housekeeping company in London that can assist you in your kitchen and make it look all new.